moritz-wundke/Boost-for-Android/README.md

 Now that you got boost compiled you must add it to your Android.mk file.
 First copy the inlcude and lib filder over to your jni folder.
 I copied it just into: /jni/boost/.

-Add the following to your Android.mk:
+Add the following to your Android.mk (example for boost 1.48):

     LOCAL_CFLAGS += -I$(LOCAL_PATH)/boost/include/boost-1_48
     LOCAL_LDLIBS += -L$(LOCAL_PATH)/boost/lib/ -lboost_system -lboost_...